My Ginger Garlic Kitchen

 How it started from my mother-in-law’s Kashmir visit:

-My mother-in-law has been to northern state of Kashmir a couple of decades ago.
-She is a tea lover so she never skips the chance to trying a new tea recipe.
+My mother-in-law has been to the northern state of Kashmir a couple of decades ago.
+She is a tea lover so she never skips the chance to try a new tea recipe.
 She often talks about Kashmiri Pink Chai and Kashmiri Kahwa which she had during her trip to Kashmir.

 She learned to make kahwa and makes it often during winter.
 But she never tried making Kashmiri pink chai, because she heard from a native that making this tea perfectly requires a lot of labor and the process is time taking.
 Seemingly it looked like a tough task, so she never tried that tea at home.